dvdhrm/dvdhrm.github.io/_posts/2021-04-14-locating-dbus-resource-leaks.md

         uint32 62173024
     )

-62 MiB of messages is waiting to be delivered to that client.
+62 MiB of messages are waiting to be delivered to that client.
 Expanding the logs to show the surrounding block, we see:

     struct {